alfred-ai-co/prompt-engineering-jcole356-uu698/README.md

 - Added difficulty setting (Easy/Hard)
 - Added hints to Easy quizes

 The main challenge I ran into was the order of which I introduced certain instructions.
-I found that depending on where I introduced the concept of the explanation.
-When I added it earlier in the prompt, the LLM decided to add another property to the JSON that wasn't expected by the model.
+I found that where I introduced the concept of the hint impacted whether I received the expected result.
+When I added it later in the prompt, the LLM decided to add another property to the JSON that wasn't expected by the model.
+Overall, I found that without the
+`format_instructions`, the LLM was still able to interpret the prompts and return the expected schema.

 #### Misc